Skip Navigation

 Gregg PolinskyGREGG POLINSKY | ASSISTANT COACH

 In March 2022, University of Tennessee head men’s basketball coach Rick Barnes promoted Gregg Polinsky to an assistant coach role after he served one year as a volunteer analyst.
-The 2024-25 season will be Polinsky’s fourth with the Volunteers, including his third as an assistant coach.
+The 2025-26 season will be Polinsky’s fifth with the Volunteers, including his fourth as an assistant coach.

-A native of St. Louis, Mo., Polinsky was a Division I head coach at Georgia Southern University from 1995-99 before transitioning to a successful scouting and front office career in the NBA.
+A native of St. Louis, Mo., Polinsky was a Division I head coach at Georgia Southern University from 1995-99 before transitioning to a successful 22-year scouting and front office career in the NBA.
+He has 44 years of experience working at the college or NBA level, including 20 years in Division I.

 Bryan LentzBRYAN LENTZ | ASSISTANT COACH

-With Lentz on staff, Tennessee owns a 145-57 (.718) record, an SEC regular season title (2024), an SEC Tournament crown (2022) and four AP top-20 finishes.
-The Volunteers have played in all five NCAA Tournaments since his hire, thrice advancing to the Sweet 16, including earning an Elite Eight bid in 2024.
+With Lentz on staff, Tennessee owns a 175-65 (.729) record, an SEC regular season title (2024), an SEC Tournament crown (2022), five AP top-20 finishes and all three of the program’s AP top-five finishes.
+The Volunteers have played each of the six NCAA Tournaments since his hire, advancing to the Sweet 16 four teams and making a pair of Elite Eight trips.

 "Bryan has a strong basketball mind and possesses nearly a quarter-century of coaching experience," Barnes said upon announcing Lentz’s promotion.
 "His passion for assisting the young men in our program become the absolute best they can be, both on and off the court, is unrivaled.
 We have shared a great deal of success together, both during his first six seasons at Tennessee and previously at Texas, and I know he will help our program continue its upward trajectory in his new role."